Cardano-After-Dark/dred/onchain/temp/dred-network-registry.api.md

     nbhSettings: ErgoNeighborhoodSettings;
 };

+// Warning: (ae-forgotten-export) The symbol "NeighborhoodDataLike" needs to be exported by the entry point index.d.ts
+//
 // @public
 export type minimalNeighborhoodData = minimalData<NeighborhoodDataLike>;

+// Warning: (ae-forgotten-export) The symbol "NodeRegistrationDataLike" needs to be exported by the entry point index.d.ts
+//
 // @public
 export type minimalNodeRegistrationData = minimalData<NodeRegistrationDataLike>;

-// Warning: (ae-forgotten-export) The symbol "STokMintDelegate" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export class MyMintSpendDelegate extends STokMintDelegate {
     // Warning: (ae-forgotten-export) The symbol "MyMintSpendDelegateDataBridge" needs to be exported by the entry point index.d.ts